djneill/Simple-Mario-Character-API/README.md

 </tr>
 </table>

-Take a look at it here 👉 https://odd-colt-vestments.cyclic.app/
+Take a look at it here on cyclic 👉 https://odd-colt-vestments.cyclic.app/

 <h2 align="center">Technology Used</h2>
     <p align="center">